gothicmicky/CarND_BehavioralCloning/README.md

 ## Data Collection

 Data was collected using Udacity simulator in training mode.
+I used the example driving data provided by Udacity and supplemented with my own "recovery" driving data where I let the car drift to the edge of the lane and recorded steering the car back to the center.

 ## Data Analysis

+I noticed that the data provided by Udacity is out of blance.
+Below is the histogram of the steering angle data, the majority of the steering angles are 0.0 or very small values.
+The dominance of the small values would impact the training results.
+To blance the data, I have tried a few data augmentation techniques from this blog[link1].

+![alt text][image1]

 ## Data Augmentation

 ## Model

 ## Results

+## Further Improvements